This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

-This recipe for homemade maple cranberry almond granola is naturally sweetened with maple syrup and made with wholesome ingredients (and it's vegan-friendly!).
+This recipe for homemade maple cranberry almond granola is naturally sweetened with maple syrup and made with wholesome ingredients.
 It's both easy and portable -- make up a batch for breakfast or snacks throughout the week!

 How to Make Perfect Granola